Casino game: House advantage

 The house edge of casino games varies greatly with the game, with some games having an edge as low as 0.3%.
-Keno can have house edges up to 25%, slot machines having up to 15%.
+Keno can have house edges of up to 25%, slot machines having up to 15%.

 The calculation of the roulette house edge is a trivial exercise; for other games, this is not usually the case.
 Combinatorial analysis and/or computer simulation is necessary to complete the task.

 In games that have a skill element, such as blackjack or Spanish 21, the house edge is defined as the house advantage from optimal play (without the use of advanced techniques such as card counting), on the first hand of the shoe (the container that holds the cards).
-The set of the optimal plays for all possible hands is known as "basic strategy" and is highly dependent on the specific rules and even the number of decks used.
+The set of optimal plays for all possible hands is known as "basic strategy" and is highly dependent on the specific rules and even the number of decks used.

-Traditionally, the majority of casinos have refused to reveal the house edge information for their slots games and due to the unknown number of symbols and weightings of the reels, in most cases, it is much more difficult to calculate the house edge than in other casino games.
+Traditionally, the majority of casinos have refused to reveal the house edge information for their slots games, and due to the unknown number of symbols and weightings of the reels, in most cases, it is much more difficult to calculate the house edge than in other casino games.
 However, due to some online properties revealing this information and some independent research conducted by Michael Shackleford in the offline sector, this pattern is slowly changing.

 In games where players are not competing against the house, such as poker, the casino usually earns money via a commission, known as a "rake".